-- Select a group in Address Book and drag it into a recipient field in Pages (or choose several contacts within a group by Command-clicking on them and dragging them into a recipient field.) - A dialog box will open.
-Select "Place in a new document" if you want to save a copy of the document with a section for each contact, or "Send to printer" if you just want to print a copy for each contact without saving the merged document.
+- Select a group in Address Book and drag it into a Recipient field in Pages (or choose several contacts within a group by Command-clicking on them and dragging them into a Recipient field.) - A dialog box will open.
+Select New Document from the pulldown menu if you want to save a copy of the document with a section for each contact, or "Send to Printer" if you just want to print a copy for each contact without saving the merged document. - Click on Merge.